Emergency Preparedness for Families with Special Needs Children

 Examples of Emergencies

-Emergencies that require advanced preparation include natural disasters.
 Earthquakes, hurricanes, tornadoes, flooding, wildfires, landslides, and others, are all natural disasters that, depending on location, can occur at any time and sometimes without much warning.
-Other types of emergencies for which a family should be prepared include house fires, evictions, or other occurrences that leave the family without a home for a period of time, an outbreak of an infectious disease, or even a terrorist attack.
+Other types of emergencies for which a family should be prepared include house fires, evictions, or other occurrences that leave the family without a home for a period of time.
+You may even consider preparing for emergencies such as an outbreak of an infectious disease or even a terrorist attack.

 Consequences of Not Being Prepared